axxeerick/famelo/content/authors/firstname_lastname/_index.md

 #- icon: github
 #  icon_pack: fab
 #  link: https://github.com/axxeerick

-#Test to see if it works without it.
-#email: ""

 # Organizational groups that you belong to.
 Copy and paste one of the following below user_groups: Principal Investigators, Researchers, Site Partners, Graduate Students, Consultants
 user_groups: